How To Upload File To Azure Blob Storage

 }

-how to download file from azure blob storage using powershell
+how to upload a file to azure blob storage using C#

 You have copied the Azure storage connection string following the above steps to a notepad.
-Now is the time to copy and paste it on the below line of code in the AzureFileUpload() method.
+Now is the time to copy and paste it into the line of code below in the AzureFileUpload() method.

 //Copy and paste the connection string from the Azure portal